sitedata/checklyhq.com/site/content/blog/nodejs-api-web-frameworks-2019.md

 ---

 ![newyear](/blog/newyear1.jpg)
-<small> "Sunrise on New Year’s Day at Susaki" by Utagawa Hiroshigw (1853) - [Museom of Fine Arts Boston](https://www.mfa.org/collections/object/sunrise-on-new-years-day-at-susaki-susaki-hatsu-hinode-from-the-series-famous-places-in-edo-edo-meisho-202200)</small>
+<small> "Sunrise on New Year’s Day at Susaki" by Utagawa Hiroshigw (1853) - [Museum of Fine Arts Boston](https://www.mfa.org/collections/object/sunrise-on-new-years-day-at-susaki-susaki-hatsu-hinode-from-the-series-famous-places-in-edo-edo-meisho-202200)</small>

-Last year was an interesting one for Node.js API / Web frameworks, and open source software in general.
-Discussions raged about corporate sponsorship and how to maintain a project used by millions but not supported financially*.
+2018 was an interesting year for Node.js frameworks and open source software in general.
+Developer communities discussed the role of corporate sponsorship and how to maintain a project used by millions but not supported financially.

 Similarly, security concerns were top of mind with some popular Node / JS packages [being hijacked](https://github.com/bitpay/copay/issues/9346) and
 [Github launching their security alerts feature](https://blog.github.com/2017-11-16-introducing-security-alerts-on-github/) for projects hosted on their site.

-That is why in this 2019 Node.js framework roundup we have categories on **sponsorship**, **donations** and **NPM audit vulnerabilities** to give better insight into how each of the frameworks listed tackles these issues.
+That is why in this Node.js framework roundup we have categories on **sponsorship**, **donations** and **NPM audit vulnerabilities** to give better insight into how each of the frameworks listed tackles these issues.
 Frameworks are evaluated alphabetically.

 <!--more-->